software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 28
 >
 > The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
 The Scrum Master should make sure that they have a working version of the teacher dashboard and the student dashboard applications on their computer and is able to show how the new features work in the user's perspective.
-If possible, demonstrate both application's features in the production environment.
+If possible, demonstrate both teacher and student dashboard's features in the production environment.
 As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.

 {: .highlight }